Which place is cheaper, Bordeaux or Giverny?

 Bordeaux gets a good bit of rain this time of year.
 Giverny usually gets less rain in January than Bordeaux.
 Giverny gets 55 mm (2.2 in) of rain, while Bordeaux receives 100 mm (3.9 in) of rain this time of the year.

 The spring attracts plenty of travelers to both Giverny and Bordeaux.
+Many visitors come to Giverny in the spring for the small town charm and the natural beauty.
 Furthermore, most visitors come to Bordeaux for the activities around the city and the natural beauty during these months.

 Giverny is around the same temperature as Bordeaux in the spring.
-The temperature in Giverny is usually 11°C (52°F) in April, and Bordeaux stays around 12°C (53°F).
+The daily temperature in Giverny averages around 11°C (52°F) in April, and Bordeaux fluctuates around 12°C (53°F).

 Giverny usually receives less sunshine than Bordeaux during spring.
-At this time of the year, Giverny gets 172 hours of sunny skies, while Bordeaux receives 190 hours of full sun.
+Giverny gets 172 hours of sunny skies, while Bordeaux receives 190 hours of full sun in the spring.

 In April, Giverny usually receives less rain than Bordeaux.
-At this time of the year, Giverny gets 50 mm (1.9 in) of rain, while Bordeaux receives 72 mm (2.8 in) of rain.
+Giverny gets 50 mm (1.9 in) of rain, while Bordeaux receives 72 mm (2.8 in) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|